bettinaswynnerton/book_list_graphql_astra/README.md

 This is a simple example project with a GraphQL server connecting to a Datatax Astra databas, with a React UI.

+The UI lists the content of a book database and allows to add new books to the database.
+It pulls details about these books with graphQL.

+Here is a screenshot of the UI:

 The example is very much based on this FreeCodeCamp tutorial, with some adaptation to use Astra as the database, and some modifications for a newer version of the Apollo client.

 https://www.youtube.com/watch?v=ed8SzALpx1Q